How to Safely Return to Events

-One of the best measures you can take is ensuring that no one at your event has COVID.
+One of the best measures you can take to return to events is ensuring that no one at your event has COVID.
 There are a couple of options that will help you ensure this.
 The first option is to make proof of vaccination or proof of a negative COVID test a requirement for all attendees.
 This can be outlined in any pre-event communications and then checked on arrival.
 Another option is to offer mandatory on-site safety checks including rapid covid testing and automatic temperature screening.
 Having such measures in place will make your guests feel safe and comfortable attending your event.

 It is a well known fact that masks are a great way to stop the spread of COVID so it is a no brainer to make masks mandatory during certain times of the event such as when entering and leaving the building or moving around the venue.